Annette Margaret Nunn

-While there Gordon almost drowned in the local swimming pool not being a strong swimmer.
-He completed his school at Allenstown Primary in Rockhampton which is directly opposite the house.
+While there Gordon almost drowned in the local swimming pool as he was never taught to swim.
+He completed his schooling at Allenstown Primary in Rockhampton which is directly opposite the house.

 He entered Queensland Railways as a lad porter and worked his way up to become a station master.
 For a time he stepped away from the job and, in doing so, lost some benefits of seniority.